ZeroBone/OfficialEye/docs_dynamic/deprecated.md

 31. A feature class can be used to group similar features together.
 Feature classes are identified by a unique name, and can inherit other classes.
 32. For example, the following entry defines a feature class named `example_feature_class`.
 33. Optional.
 By default, feature classes are not abstract.
 An abstract class cannot be directly used by any concrete feature, but can be incomplete.
 To use an abstract class, a non-abstract subclass has to be created.
 A non-abstract class can be used by concrete features, but cannot be incomplete.
-34. A sequence of mutators that should be applied to the region of a feature, before it is processed further.
+34. A sequence of mutators that should be applied to the region of a feature before it is processed further.
 35. Name of the mutator.
 36. Optional mutator-specific configuration.
 37. An interpretation method defines the way in which the mutated feature location should be processed further.
 For example, the `ocr_tesseract` method will apply the Tesseract OCR to the image.